 When moving a vehicle to a rig, either a two-wheel or four-wheel dynamometer can be used.
-Legislation usually requires compensations when using a two-wheel dyno because of reduced rotating mass.
+Legislation usually requires compensation when using a two-wheel dyno because of reduced rotating mass.
 The first thing to do is to set up the dyno to the correct equivalent mass.
-On a real rig, this is done either by adding weights to the rollers, thereby affecting the rotational moment of inertia, or electronically by setting the appropriate parameters in the control software.
+On an actual rig, this is done either by adding weights to the rollers, thereby affecting the rotational moment of inertia, or electronically by setting the appropriate parameters in the control software.

 The coast-down experiment must also be run on the dynamometer rig.
 This is because the road-load coefficients include resistance, such as tire friction and driveline friction, that is still present when moving to the rig.
 We can derive new road load coefficients from this so that the dynamometer is tuned for the vehicle.

 When the dynamometer has the correct road load polynomial set up for the vehicle, it is ready to run a drive cycle.
 Drive cycles are representations of driving scenarios.
 Some standard drive cycles are mandatory for testing energy efficiency.
 The architecture of Modelon’s Vehicle Dynamics Library makes it easy to evaluate the result of a component change on the results from the drive cycle test, be it range, fuel economy, or other performance measurements.